timurkafff/soundnext/README.md

 # SoundNext 🎵

-A modern web application for streaming and downloading music from SoundCloud, built with Next.js and FastAPI.
+A modern desktop and web application for streaming and downloading music from SoundCloud, built with Next.js, FastAPI, and PyWebView.

 <img src="./img/img.png">